learn-co-curriculum/dsc-conditional-probability/README.md

  <img src="https://render.githubusercontent.com/render/math?math=P(A|B) %2b P(A'|B) = 1">

-## Example : An Aspiring Data Scientist's Dilemma
+## Example: An Aspiring Data Scientist's Dilemma

 Let's see a very simple use of the conditional probability formula.
 A data scientist comes across the following infographic: